 National statistics after 2015 are unavailable in this section of Fast Stats.
 The statistics for data prior to and including 2015 are based on the Clinical Classifications Software (CCS) for ICD-9-CM.
 The HCUP databases starting in 2016 only include diagnosis and procedure codes based on the ICD-10-CM/PCS coding scheme.
-The ICD-10-CM/PCS versions of the CCS are still under development.
-Users interested in obtaining similar statistics for 2016 data are encouraged to visit HCUPnet, our free online query tool.
+The ICD-10-PCS refinement of the CCS is still under development.

 1 International Classification of Diseases, Ninth Revision, Clinical Modification